• News

 Why is Freeview Channel numbering so weird?

-Freeview channel numbering is governed by Digital UK, the manager of digital terrestrial TV services in the UK, under a series of complex channel listing rules.
+Freeview channel numbering is governed by Everyone TV (formerly known as Digital UK), the manager of digital terrestrial TV services in the UK, under a series of complex channel listing rules.

 Individual broadcasters may from time-to-time embark on a reshuffle of their Freeview channels, including removing services and adding new ones.
 Some channel numbers in the Freeview channel list will be blank, because they’re only being used in some areas, or they carry channels that can only be received on newer devices.